nla-group/classix/README.md

 In most cases, `radius` ranging from 0.1 to 1 can handle most cases.
 The higher the dimensionality of the data is, the higher the `radius` we should use (better try the `radius` > 1).
 For density based merging, the `radius` can be set a bit higher than distance based merging.

-### Does density based merging work better than distance based merging?

-It depends.
-For high dimensional data, distance based merging is recommended.
-Usually, density based merging works slower than distance based merging.
-But if data can be dealT with high `radius` for density based merging, density based merging might be faster than the distance based merging with a low `radius` while achiving better performance.

 ## :art: Reproducible experiment